tirmizee/Understanding-SSL-Certificates/README.md

 ##### .DER .CER .CRT Format

 <small>DER is a binary encoding for X.509 certificates and private keys.
-DER files are most commonly seen in Java contexts</small>
+DER files are most commonly seen in Java contexts.
+DER and CER and CRT files are basically synonymous, they can be used interchangeably by simply changing the extension.</small>

 ##### .p12 (PKCS12) Format